-43. Temporomandibular Joint Dysfunction Services

-The Plan covers medical treatment of Temporomandibular Joint Dysfunction (TMD).
-Only the following services are covered:

-- Consultation with a physician

-- Physical therapy, (subject to the visit limit for outpatient physical therapy stated in the Schedule of Benefits)
+Benefit Description 46.
+Temporomandibular Joint Dysfunction Services • The Plan covers medical treatment of Temporomandibular Joint Dysfunction (TMD).
+Only the following services are covered: Consultation with a physician Physical therapy, (subject to the visit limit for outpatient physical therapy stated in the Schedule of Benefits) Surgery • X-rays Important Notice: No Dental Care is covered for the treatment of Temporomandibular Joint Dysfunction (TMD).

-- Surgery

-- X-rays

-Important Notice: No Dental Care is covered for the treatment of Temporomandibular Joint Dysfunction (TMD).

 Prior Approval Required: You must obtain Prior Approval for surgery under this benefit.
-If you use a Plan Provider located within Massachusetts, Maine, and New Hampshire, he/she will seek Prior Approval for you.
-The Prior Approval process is initiated by calling: 1-800-708-4414.
-Please see section/.F.
+The Prior Approval process is initiated by calling: 1-800-708-4414 .
+Please see section I.F.
 PRIOR APPROVAL for more information.

-44. Urgent Care Services

-The Plan covers Urgent Care services that you receive at (1) a convenience care clinic, (2) an urgent care center, including mobile urgent care providers, (3) a hospital urgent care center, or from (4) Doctor on Demand.

-- (1) Convenience are clinics: Convenience care clinics provide treatment for minor illnesses and injuries.
+47. Urgent Care Services The Plan covers Urgent Care services that you receive at (1) a convenience care clinic, (2) an urgent care center, including mobile urgent care providers, (3) a hospital urgent care center, or from (4) Doctor on Demand.
+(1) Convenience care clinics: Convenience care clinics provide treatment for minor illnesses and injuries.
 They are usually staffed by non-physician Providers, such as nurse practitioners, and are located in stores, supermarkets or pharmacies.
-To see a list of convenience care clinics covered by the Plan, please refer to your Access America Plan Provider Directory and search under "convenience care." - (2) Urgent care centers: Urgent care centers provide treatment for illnesses and injuries that require urgent attention but are not life threatening.
+To see a list of convenience care clinics covered by the Plan, please refer to your Access America Plan Provider Directory and search under "convenience care."
+(2) Urgent care centers: Urgent care centers provide treatment for illnesses and injuries that require urgent attention but are not life threatening.
 Urgent care centers are independently owned and operated centers that are considered standalone facilities, not departments of a hospital.
 They are staffed by doctors, nurse practitioners, and physician assistants.
 To see a list of urgent care centers covered by the Plan, please refer to your Access America Plan Provider Directory and search under "urgent care."
 Please Note: You may be eligible to receive mobile urgent care services in your home, at work or anywhere you require Urgent Care.
 Availability of mobile urgent care services will depend upon your location.
 Member Cost Sharing for mobile urgent care services will be the same as if the service was provided at an urgent care center.
 Please refer to your Schedule of Benefits for the specific Member Cost Sharing that applies to urgent care center services under your Plan.
 You can call the Member Services Department 1-844-442-7324 to see where these services are available.
 (3) Hospital urgent care centers: Some hospitals provide treatment for Urgent Care services as part of the hospital's outpatient services.
 A hospital urgent care center may be located within a hospital, or at a satellite location separate from the hospital.
 These urgent care centers are owned and operated by the hospital and are considered a department of the hospital.
 They are staffed by doctors, nurse practitioners, and physician assistants and provide treatment for illnesses and injuries that require urgent attention but are not life threatening.
 Because the services provided are considered outpatient hospital services, only the hospitals are listed in the Access America Plan Provider Directory.
+Please Note: Hospital urgent care center services are treated differently than similar services received in a hospital emergency room.
+For information on